 We begin our wealth management process by having several conversations with you with the objective of understanding your goals–both long-term and short-term.
 We also discover your investment history and your expectations.
 We want to get a clear picture of your liquidity needs (money needed in the short run), your tax situation, your time horizon, and other factors.

 Determine Your Goals

-Once we’ve gathered some initial facts, we begin to understand your goals and start to discern the required return it may take to achieve your goals.
+Once we’ve gathered some initial facts, we begin to understand your goals and start to discern what kinds of returns may be needed to give you a chance at achieving your goals.
 The required rate of return is the rate of return before factoring inflation that an investor needs in order to make an investment worthwhile.

 Measure Your Risk Tolerance